Horace Eugene Stevenson, 78

 SHOSHONE FUNERAL SERVICES & CREMATORY KELLOGG, IDAHO is entrusted with services.

-To send flowers to Horace's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Horace Eugene Stevenson, please visit our floral store.